DevRel-Foundation/persona-library/README.md

 ### DEVREL-PLS Tools

+Ease of use tools such as LLMs, user-interfaces, etc. are not currently within the scope of v1.0 of this project, but will be a valuable addition to allow for more user-friendly and less technical methods of working with persona and related reference resources.

 - [pls-validate](./bin/pls-validate): used to validate one or more personas (JSON data) with a given schema.
 - [pls-json-to-md](./bin/pls-json-to-md): used to format reference library entries into a renderable markdown file.